Surgery to Replace Reading Glasses: Does it Exist?

 But don’t worry.
 Other options exist for people who don’t want monovision.

 Do eye exercises or surgery to repair adjustable focus work?

-In a perfect world, we would be able to show our patients some eye exercises, and they would be able to get their near vision back.
+In a perfect world, we would be able to show our patients some eye exercises, and they would be able to get their near vision back for reading.
 But, unfortunately, this isn’t possible.

 Research has shown that eye exercises cannot alter the eye’s basic anatomy or eliminate near vision problems.
 Nobody escapes presbyopia.

 Surgery to repair the focusing system that breaks down has not been adequately successful to achieve FDA approval.
 There have been several unsuccessful attempts to use implants or other surgical procedures to restore adjustable focus for people over 40.